September 01, 2020 0 Comments

 The repetition of rituals creates a mental cue for what’s about to happen.
 In time, the ritual becomes so ingrained that it becomes automatic behaviour.
 Many people already do this without realising it.
 How many of us make a cup of tea before we sit down to work?
 The act of making the hot drink signals to our brain that it’s time to put everything else aside and focus on the job in hand.

-There’s powerful evidence that affirmations can benefit and help us in the following ways:
+There’s powerful evidence on the benefits of affirmations which states they can help us in the following ways:

 If affirmations are new to you, you might like to start off by incorporating simple ‘I am’ affirmations like ‘I am grateful’.
 You can substitute grateful for confident, happy, brave, fit, thankful, in a loving relationship and so on.
 Other examples might include ‘I deserve success’. ‘’I stay in the now’ or ‘I leave all work behind for the day’.

-Jack Canfield, the author of ‘The Success Principles’ and co-author of ‘Chicken Soup for the Soul’ gives this advice for creating really powerful affirmations.
+Jack Canfieldthe author of ‘The Success Principles’ and co-author of ‘Chicken Soup for the Soul’ gives this advice for creating really powerful, affirmations that can benefit your wellbeing.

 Ultimately affirmations should be up-lifting, inspiring and empowering.
 Using Jack’s advice, you could create an affirmation to complement your bed-time ritual.
 ‘I am confident that my bedtime ritual will promote sleeping deeply and awakening feeling fully rested and revived.’